-Welling Clinic offers highly specialised treatment protocol to cure Fibroids permanently.
+Treatment for fibroids at Welling Homeopathy Clinic includes our specially formulated Homeopathy treatment protocol to cure Fibroids.
 The treatment protocol has been developed after an exhaustive in-house research.
 Our clinics consults for more than 7500 patients of Fibroids globally, every year.
-You too can be benefitted by our expertise.
+You too can be benefitted by our tried and tested treatment of fibroids.

 What are Fibroids?